Arif Alvi

-Alvi was elected to the National Assembly, from a seat of Karachi in 2013 and was re-elected in 2018 and was nominated as a candidate for the presidential election.
+Alvi was elected to the National Assembly, from NA-250 Karachi-XII in 2013 and was re-elected in 2018 from NA-247 Karachi South-II.
+He was later nominated as the PTI's candidate for the presidential election.
 He was elected as the 13th President of Pakistan after defeating Fazal-ur-Rehman and Aitzaz Ahsan, after which he resigned from the National Assembly and was sworn into office on 9 September 2018, succeeding Mamnoon Hussain.

-Personal life and education
+Early life and education

-Alvi was born on 29 July 1949 in Karachi, Pakistan.